Exclusive J/Psi and Psi(2s) photo-production as a probe of QCD low x evolution equations: Theoretical setup of our study

 where

 and

-is a function which collects both factors resulting from the proton impact factor and the transformation of the unintegrated gluon density to the dipole cross-section, see \cite{Hentschinski:2012kr,Bautista:2016xnp} for details.
-The parameters $Q_0 = 0.28$~GeV, $\mathcal{C}=2.29$ and $\delta = 6.5$ have been determined from fit to HERA data.
-Furthermore $\bar{\alpha}_s = \alpha_s N_c/\pi$ with $N_c$ the number of colors, and $\chi(\gamma,M^2)$ is the next-to-leading logarithmic (NLL) BFKL kernel after collinear improvements a resummation of large terms proportional to the first coefficient of the QCD beta function, $\beta_0 = 11 N_c/3 - 2 n_f /3$ through the Brodsky-Lepage-Mackenzie (BLM) optimal scale setting scheme \cite{Brodsky:1982gc}.
+is a function which collects both factors resulting from the proton impact factor and the transformation of the unintegrated gluon density to the dipole cross-section, see \cite{Hentschinski:2012kr, Bautista:2016xnp} for details.
+The parameters $Q_0 = 0.28$~GeV, $\mathcal{C}=2.29$ and $\delta = 6.5$ have been determined from a fit to HERA data in \cite{Hentschinski:2012kr}. $\chi(\gamma,M^2)$ is the next-to-leading logarithmic (NLL) BFKL kernel which includes a resummation of both collinear enhanced terms as well as a resummation of large terms proportional to the first coefficient of the QCD beta function, $\beta_0 = 11 N_c/3 - 2 n_f /3$ through the Brodsky-Lepage-Mackenzie (BLM) optimal scale setting scheme \cite{Brodsky:1982gc}, with $N_c=3$ and $n_f=4$ the number of colors and active flavors respectively.
+This procedure yields then in turn a $\gamma$-dependent running coupling constant, $\bar{\alpha}_s = \alpha^{\text{BLM}}_s(\overline{M} \cdot Q_0, \gamma) N_c/\pi$, see \cite{Hentschinski:2012kr, Hentschinski:2013id} for details.
+Running couplings constants are evaluated at $n_f=4$ with $\Lambda_{\text{QCD}} = 0.21$~GeV, see \cite{Hentschinski:2012kr, Hentschinski:2013id} for details.
 The NLL kernel with collinear improvements reads